Andouille Sausage with Sweet Potatoes and Brussels Sprouts

 Roasted Andouille Sausage With Vegetables

-Let me introduce you to the most thrilling sheet pan dinner of the century – the spicy, sizzling Andouille Sausage combined with the oh-so-sweet Sweet Potatoes and our little cabbage friends, the Brussels Sprouts.
+Let me introduce you to the most thrilling sheet pan dinner of the century – the spicy, sizzling Andouille sausage combined with the oh-so-delicious sweet potatoes and our little cabbage friends, the Brussels sprouts.

 Not only does this dish taste amazing, with its unique blend of spicy and sweet, but it also packs a nutritional punch, turning your dinner table into a haven of winter flavors.
-The Andouille Sausage with Sweet Potatoes and Brussels Sprouts is sure to make your cozy evenings even more memorable with its ease of preparation.
-Simple to make, this sausage dinner can be thrown together in a pinch and look so appetizing when done!
+This sheet pan andouille sausage recipe is sure to make your cozy evenings even more memorable with its ease of preparation.
+Simple to make, this sausage dinner can be thrown together in a pinch and looks so appetizing when done!

 Ingredients